a6e6s/todo-projects/Step-by-Step Implementation Prompts.md

 *Goal: Keyboard shortcuts and refined visuals.*

 > **AI Agent Prompt:**
-> "Add advanced UX features to ZenFlow Pro:
+> "Add advanced UX features to FluxFlow Pro:
 > 1. **Shortcuts:** Alpine.js `@keyup.window` for 'N' (New Task), 'P' (New Project), and 'Esc' (Close Modals).
 > 2. **Visual Feedback:** Add a subtle outer glow to the sidebar icon of 'High Priority' projects.
 > 3. **Search:** A global search bar to filter tasks across all active projects.